Get a Flight Voucher worth up to $1,000 when you apply with code* by October 13, 2022

 Investigate the economic systems of select countries in Europe and Northern Africa.
 Interact with public officials who oversee economic policy to solidify understanding in fundamental business concepts.
 This traveling seminar allows you to visit major multi-national organizations as well as locally-run businesses to build a well-rounded understanding of the global market.
 Course content will be delivered through multiple site visits, guest lectures, and in-class meetings.
 You’ll have the opportunity to select the subject area that best meets your needs from the list of courses available.

-Travel to Marrakesh, Morocco; Rabat, Morocco; Tangier, Morocco; Aix-en-Provence, France; Brussels, Belgium; and Paris, France!
+Travel to Marrakesh, Rabat, and Casablanca in Morocco; Tunis in Tunisia, Brussels, Belgium and Paris, France!
 Check out the latest program itinerary for more details.

 - 12/28/19 - 1/14/20